Chris22426/Chris22426/README.md

 Hi, I'm Chris22426, or Chris for short.
-I am a mentally insane Python programmer.
+I am a Python programmer.
-I specialise in developing Discord bots in Python using the discord.py library.
+I specialise in developing Discord bots in Python using the discord.py library, but have experience in a few other sectors as well, with many other librarys.
-I'm also experienced in controlling and manipulating a MongoDB Database using the pymongo library.
 I also have experience with making games using Unreal Engine.
 If you have any enquiries, feel free to leave me an email at chris270305@icloud.com or message me on Discord (Chris22426#0001).

 <!---